tensorflow/compression/docs/api_docs/python/tfc/range_encode.md

 <!-- Placeholder for "Used in" -->

-a range-code of `data`.
+The op uses the provided cumulative distribution functions (CDF) in `cdf`.
 The shape of `cdf` should have one more axis than the shape of `data`, and the prefix `cdf.shape[:-1]` should be broadcastable to `data.shape`.
 That is, for every `i = 0,...,rank(data) - 1`, the op requires that either `cdf.shape[i] == 1` or `cdf.shape[i] == data.shape[i]`.
 Note that this